martbetz/martbetz.github.io/the-sound-of-silence.md

 According to the surgeon, everything went well.
 I was home by the following day, and that's pretty much where I am to date.
 The only thing that's bothering me at present is that the physio noticed I have clonus in my ankle.

-Clonus is associated with UMN pathology&nbsp;— and, given my thoratic cord issues and previous scares over MND, this confirmation makes me very anxious indeed.
-However, I have had this for a *very* long time (I just didn't think anything of it), and I also passed the rest of the UMN exam she gave me with flying colours (as I did on three seperate previous occasions with both my neurologist and GP).
+Clonus is associated with UMN pathology&nbsp;— and, given my thoratic cord issues and previous scares over MND, this confirmation makes me very anxious indeed&nbso;— however, I have had this for a *very* long time (I just didn't think anything of it), and I also passed the rest of the UMN exam she gave me with flying colours (as I did on three seperate previous occasions with both my neurologist and GP).
 Still...

 I've got a follow-up neurology  appointment in a few days time, so we'll wait to see what's said there.
 I hate these the most — I feel like there's never an end to anything; it's almost as if they'll never stop until they find something awful.